 at the obstacle panels.
 The workers must then make sure they are off the highway, removing the obstacle from the highway within 15 minutes and not returning within an hour.

 What are Traffic Convoy Systems?

-There are more and more cars on the UK highway network than ever before, and with Local Authorities in England managing roughly 96 per cent of highways, Unlike highways operated by Highways England, these will not have been upgraded in most instances to boost their ability in tune with enhanced traffic flows.
+There are more and more cars on the UK motorway network than ever before, and with Local Authorities in England managing roughly 96 per cent of motorways, Unlike motorways operated by Motorways England, these will not have been upgraded in most instances to boost their ability in tune with enhanced traffic flows.